-The Bank estimates that issuance of covered bonds will be in line with previous years.
+The Bank has considerable maturities of ISK denominated covered bonds in 2023 and plans to refinance most of them.
 In addition, the Bank plans to continue issuing senior bonds in ISK in a continued effort to promote and develop the domestic bond market.
 The timing and size of such issues depend on the Bank's funding needs and market conditions.